JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 ' // Create an instance of the CTextStream class
 DIM pTxtStm AS CTextStream
 ' // Open file as a text stream
-DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
+DIM dwsFile AS DWSTRING = ExePath & "\Test.txt"
-pTxtStm.Open(cbsFile, IOMode_ForReading)
+pTxtStm.Open(dwsFile, IOMode_ForReading)
 ' // Read the file sequentially
 DIM s AS STRING
 DO UNTIL pTxtStm.EOS